 The Large Hadron Collider (LHC) continues to search for physics beyond the Standard Model (SM)\cite{higgs2,LHC2,LHC3,LHC1}.
 Recently, the CMS and ATLAS Collaborations reported an excess in the invariant-mass spectrum of top–antitop pairs ($t\bar{t}$) near threshold, based on $pp$ collisions at $\sqrt{s}=13\ \mathrm{TeV}$ with an integrated luminosity of $138\ \mathrm{fb}^{-1}$\cite{topo_1,topo_2,topo_3,topo_4, toponium,topo_5,toponium_atlas}.
 The excess attains local statistical significance and has attracted considerable attention.
 According to the CMS analysis, this is a pseudo-scalar toponium bound state with $J^{\mathrm{PC}}=0^{-+}$\cite{toponium_1}.
 As another possibility, one can hypothesize an unknown (pseudo-)scalar, and the possibility that this state coexists with toponium has also been discussed\cite{toponium}.

-In this work we explore whether mixing between an additional elementary field $\Psi$, coupled to the top quark via a new Yukawa interaction, and the toponium bound state can change the intrinsic width of toponium and account for the observed excess.
-Namely, the width $\Gamma_{\eta_t}\!\sim\!7~\mathrm{GeV}$ fiitted by the CMS\cite{toponium} is larger than the nominal expectation for toponium, $\Gamma_{\eta_t}\!\sim\!3~\mathrm{GeV}$\cite{topotopo_3}.
-We interpret this discrepancy as arising from mixing with an additional elementary state.
-Moreover, even if future fittings prefer a value different from $7~\mathrm{GeV}$, such mixing can still account for it—for example, it can reduce the intrinsic width below $3~\mathrm{GeV}$, thereby lengthening the lifetime of the mixed mass eigenstate.
-As another motivation, \cite{topotopo3} suggests that if only the bound state $\eta_t$ exists within SM, the stability of the Higgs vacuum may become unstable.
-Therefore, we also intend to introduce an additional elementary field to resolve this issue.
-When the bound state $\eta_t$ mixes with $\Psi$, the mass eigenstates $\Psi^\prime$ and $\eta_t^\prime$ are formed.
+In this work, we consider mixing between an additional elementary field $\Psi$, which couples to the top quark through a new Yukawa interaction, and the toponium bound state.
+As a motivation, \cite{topotopo3} suggests that if only the bound state $\eta_t$ exists within the SM, the stability of the Higgs vacuum may be driven in a more unstable direction, which can in some cases further destabilize the vacuum.
+Therefore, we also intend to introduce an additional elementary field to address this issue.
+When the bound state $\eta_t$ mixes with $\Psi$, the mass eigenstates $\Psi^\prime$ and $\eta_t^{\prime}$ are formed.
 We propose and analyze such mixing scenarios and delineate the phenomenologically viable parameter space, with particular emphasis on the magnitude of the mixing angle.

-Renormalization-group (RG) control is essential even in the presence of the composite state $\eta_t$.
-To handle this, we adopt the Bardeen–Hill–Lindner (BHL) framework\cite{topotopo3,topotopo,topotopo2}, in which the composite bound state is treated as an effective elementary field while imposing the compositeness condition $Z_2(\mu=\Lambda)=0$ at a cutoff scale $\Lambda$.
+Renormalization Group control is essential even in the presence of the composite state $\eta_t$.
+To handle this, we adopt the Bardeen-Hill-Lindner (BHL) framework\cite{topotopo3,topotopo,topotopo2}, in which the composite bound state is treated as an effective elementary field while imposing the compositeness condition $Z_2(\mu=\Lambda)=0$ at a cutoff scale $\Lambda$.

 We then develop two complementary realizations.
 First, in a minimal mixing scenario, the elementary $\Psi$ and the bound state $\eta_t$ mix to form a physical eigenstate $\Psi^\prime$ that can contribute to the excess.
 The viable parameter region is identified using the Multicritical Point Principle (MPP)\cite{MPPoriginal,MPPoriginal2,MPPoriginal3,kk1,mppeg1,kawai1,mppeg2,me1} as a high-scale organizing principle.
 Second, we embed this framework into Two-Higgs-Doublet Models (2HDM)\cite{DM2} and analyze the ensuing constraints.
 We compare the two setups and argue that the minimal mixing scenario both relaxes phenomenological bounds and offers greater predictivity.